Tutorials Microsoft Azure Tutorial

 Common misconceptions

-❌ MYTH: Azure is always cheaper than on-prem.
+❌ MYTH: Azure is always cheaper than on-premises.

-✅ TRUTH: Without right-sizing, autoscale, and reserved instances, cloud costs can exceed VMs — monitor Cost Management.
+✅ TRUTH: Without right-sizing, autoscale limits, and reserved capacity, cloud bills can exceed VM costs — use Cost Management + Advisor.

-❌ MYTH: AKS is required for every .NET API.
+❌ MYTH: AKS is required for every ASP.NET Core API.

-✅ TRUTH: App Service handles most APIs; use AKS when you need K8s features and have ops capacity.
+✅ TRUTH: App Service handles most APIs with slots and autoscale; use AKS when you need Kubernetes features and have ops capacity.

-❌ MYTH: Security can be added after launch.
+❌ MYTH: Security can be bolted on after launch.

-✅ TRUTH: Key Vault, Managed Identity, and RBAC should be in the first deploy — retrofitting is painful.
+✅ TRUTH: Key Vault, Managed Identity, and RBAC belong in the first deploy — retrofitting secrets and network rules is painful.

 Project structure